jito-labs/shredstream-proxy/README.md

-# Shredstream Proxy
+# Jito Shredstream Proxy

 Connects to Jito infrastructure, providing a fast path to shreds.

 ## Usage
 1. Submit your auth pubkey to be allowed
 2. Ensure your firewall is open.
 Default listen port for shreds is 10000/udp.
 NAT connections currently not supported.
-3. Run via docker or natively:
+3. Run via docker or natively
+   - These examples: receive shreds from dallas and nyc, only directly connecting to dallas

 ### Docker

 View logs with `docker logs -f jito-shredstream-proxy`

 #### Host Networking
-This exposes all ports, bypassing Docker NAT
+This exposes all ports, bypassing Docker NAT.
+Recommended setup.
 ```shell
 docker run -d \
 --name jito-shredstream-proxy \
 --rm \